NSSL Research: Thunderstorms

 Thunderstorm Decision Support

 NSSL continues to work on an automated Multi-radar multi-sensor (MRMS) system that quickly integrates data streams from multiple radars, surface and upper air observations, lightning detection systems, and satellite and forecast models.
 The MRMS system was developed to produce severe weather and precipitation products for improved decision-making capability within NOAA.

-The Four-dimensional Stormcell Investigator (FSI) developed by NSSL and CIMMS is now operational in the NWS.
+The Four-dimensional Stormcell Investigator (FSI) developed by NSSL and CIMMS (now CIWRO) is now operational in the NWS.
 FSI allows users to “slice and dice” storms to look at cross sections of radar images.
 Forecasters have found the tool to be very useful in the warning decision-making process.

-NSSL's On-Demand, a web-based tool helps confirm when and where severe weather occurred by mapping circulations or hail detected by radar on Google Earth satellite images.
+NSSL's On-Demand web-based tool helps confirm when and where severe weather occurred by mapping circulations or hail detected by radar on Google Earth satellite images.
 NWS forecasters can quickly review warnings and check their accuracy with this system.
 Emergency responders and damage surveyors have also used On-Demand to produce high-resolution street maps of affected areas, so they can more effectively begin rescue and recovery efforts and damage assessments.

 NSSL and the National Weather Service collaborate to streamline research into operations.
 NSSL has developed severe weather warning applications and decision support systems that will make the forecasters job easier.
 The result will be improved NWS warning services for the public, increased detection accuracy, and longer lead times.